rich-at-thinkful/ft-curric-gists/fundamentals/git-github-drills.md

 ## Git and Github Drills

 Each driver should be working on their own local machine.
-When the driver changes, toggle ScreenHero so that the new driver is sharing their screen.
-Do not stay on the same person's machine throughout and just "hand over controls" when drivers change.
+When the driver changes, switch out the screenshare so that the new driver is sharing their screen.
+Do not stay keep focus on one person's machine throughout the assignment and just "hand over controls" when drivers change.

 ### Stage 1: Push and Pull